$266,527Average Value$186Average Price per Sq Ft5Homes For Sale

 Downtown events at Bo Diddley Plaza

-Downtown Gainesville, about 6 miles away, is a hotspot for festivals and concerts year-round.
+Downtown Gainesville, about 6 miles away, is a hotspot for annual festivals and concerts.
 First Friday, a recurring live music series, occurs from April to September at Bo Diddley Plaza.
-Additionally, the park hosts the Downtown Festival & Art Show, a two-day event celebrating performance, literary and culinary arts in North Florida.
-These events have been a part of downtown for years and are free to the public.
+Additionally, the outdoor venue hosts the Downtown Festival & Art Show, a two-day event celebrating performance, literary and culinary arts in North Florida.

 The Bo Diddley Plaza has lots of great events throughout the year.